Hey, I'm Efe!

 Figure 1.1: Me!

 These days, I am working on coming up with fun apps and programs to play around with.
-I will also be spending next summer learning all about trading in Chicago!
+Feel free to reach out for anything with the links in the footer!

 Stuff I Made